satyamkr203/faq_backend/README.md

    ```

 ---

-## 📋 Submission Guidelines

-If you’re working on this as part of an assignment or test, please follow these submission steps:

-1. **Complete the assignment** and commit your changes.
-2. **Open an issue** in this repository with the relevant tag (`backend` or `frontend`, depending on the test you're applying for).
-3. **Tag @theakshaydhiman** in the issue, and your code will be reviewed.
-4. **Include the link to your GitHub repository**, ensuring it is **publicly accessible**.

-### **Repository Requirements**
-- Include a **detailed README** that covers:
-  - Installation steps
-  - API usage examples
-  - Any additional notes or instructions
-- Use **Git for version control** and make meaningful commit messages.

----

-## 🚀 Need Help?

-If you have any questions or need further clarification, feel free to **open an issue** in this repository.

-Happy coding! 🎉
 ```

 This `README.md` guides the user through setting up the project locally, including installation, environment configuration, and running the application.
 Let me know if you'd like to make any changes!